Written for The Heart of Country contest

 "That would be Dad, the former rodeo star.
 But I can play the guitar with two hands with my eyes closed."

-"Please don't," she answers while I pull on my shoulder strap, and her eyes stop me cold.
+"Please don't," she answers while I pull on my shoulder strap, and her heated gaze shoots straight to my dick.

 I open with Sweet Baby James.
 Not to brag, but I've got the James Taylor riff down pat, and I'm pretty sure she's swooning right now.